open-stage/blender-dmx-web/content/docs/ArtNet.md

 ![image](../media/enable_artnet.png)

-> Note: sACN Input can only be enabled if you have at least one Universe set to sACN
+> Note: Art-Net Input can only be enabled if you have at least one Universe set to Art-Net

 # Using a console on the same computer